MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 }
 ```

 By implementing the _data source_ method, we provide our table view controller's `UITableView` with information on what it should display.
-In the case above, we specify:
+In the code above, we specify:

 1. The table view should display 10 table view cells.
 This is hardcoded right now but eventually it'll reflect the number of notes the user has.
 1. Return a table view cell (UIView subclass) instance.
 In addition, we configure the default `UITableViewCell` to display the cell's index path (row and section).

 > [info]
 There's a little more happening behind there scenes here!
 >
-First, our `UITableView` is using the _delegate pattern_ to communicate with the `UITableViewController`.
+1. First, our `UITableView` is using the _delegate pattern_ to communicate with the `UITableViewController`.
 As we've already mentioned, the table view needs to know the number of cells to display and cell instance for each index path.
 The _delegate pattern_ provides a specific way for one object to communicate with another.
 Usually, we'd have to set this up manually, but our `UITableViewController` does this for us behind the scenes.
 You can learn more about the _delegate pattern_ by clicking [here](https://www.makeschool.com/tutorials/swift-concepts-explained/delegates).
->
-When we retrieve our `UITableViewCell` instance, we use the method `dequeueReusableCell(withIdentifier:for:)` to retrieve the instance of our `UITableViewCell` at a specific index path.
+1. When we retrieve our `UITableViewCell` instance, we use the method `dequeueReusableCell(withIdentifier:for:)` to retrieve the instance of our `UITableViewCell` at a specific index path.
 This method hides some optimizations that determine if the table view will reuse a previously created cell or initialize a new cell instance.
 This prevents our app from creating a potentially infinite number of cells as we keep scrolling!
->
-Finally, let's discuss the table view cell's identifier.
+1. Finally, let's discuss the table view cell's identifier.
 The identifier is a unique string that allows us to connect our code to the correct `UITableViewCell` subclass.
 Before running our app, we'll need to set our identifier in our storyboard.

 ## Setting the Cell Identifier